Snake shot: Garden guns

-"Garden guns" are smooth-bore guns specifically made to fire .22 caliber snake shot or 9mm Flobert shot-shells, and are commonly used by gardeners and farmers for pest control.
-They are short range weapons that can do little harm at distances greater than 15 to 20 m, and are quiet when fired with snake shot, compared to standard ammunition.
-The guns are especially effective inside barns and sheds, because the snake shot will not injure livestock with a ricochet, or shoot holes into the roof or walls of a structure.
+"Garden guns" are smoothbore guns specifically made to fire .22 caliber snake shot or 9mm Flobert shot-shells, and are commonly used by gardeners and farmers for pest control.
+They are short-range weapons that do little harm at distances greater than 15 to 20 m and are quieter when fired with snake shot than with standard ammunition.
+The guns are especially useful inside barns and sheds, because the snake shot will not injure livestock with a ricochet, or make holes in the roof or walls of a structure.
 They are also used for pest control at airports, warehouses, stockyards, and similar locations.